 **Course Failures: Any student who fails a class will be expected to enroll in a recovery class to earn back the credit and stay on track for promotion.
 Any student who fails a class in semester one will be expected to recover the class in night school during semester two.
 Any student who fails a class in semester two will be expected to recover the class in summer school.

-Physical Fitness: All students must reach the benchmark on all three Physical Test measures (push-up, curl-up, 1 mile run) for their respective grade level, as well as pass a health content exam, in order to be promoted.
+Physical Fitness: All students must reach the benchmark on both Physical Test measures (push-up & 1 mile run) for their respective grade level, as well as pass a health content exam, in order to be promoted.